Graduate Development Program Frequently asked questions

 For those who are offered positions, individual reasonable workplace adjustments are provided to enable participants to undertake their duties effectively and to perform at their full capability in the workplace.

-To graduate from the program you must:
+To successfully complete the program you must:

-• participate in orientation
+• participate in the department’s orientation program

 • complete 2 work placements (rotations)